MCV-Software/TWBlue/README.md

 Important!
 Install these 3 apps into the same folder, otherwise you won't be able to build the pa.c version.
 For example: D:\portableApps\NSISPortable, D:\PortableApps\PortableApps.com installer, ...

+#### Dependencies to make the spell checker multilingual ####

+In order to add the support for spell checking in more languages than english you need to add some additional dictionaries to pyenchant.
+These are located on the dictionaries folder under windows-dependencies.
+Simply copy them to the share/enchant/myspell folder located in your enchant installation or in the compiled copy of TWBlue.

 ### Running TW Blue from source

 Now that you have installed all these packages, you can run TW Blue from source using a command prompt.
 Navigate to the repo's src directory, and type the following command: